Olijwood/yugioh-stats-api/readme.md

 ## Thank You

-Thank you for your interest in this Daily Automated Yugioh Price Statistics Project!
+Thank you for your interest in the Trading Card Daily Automated Price Statistics Project!
+Your feedback and contributions are welcome as this project continues to evolve.